Showing posts with label Ancient Wisdom. Show all posts

 A scepter shall rise out of Israel…”

 As Jews over the centuries hoped for their Messiah, their Anointed One [which is what “Christ” means], many expected a star to accompany Him.
 The six-pointed Star of David [King David] has symbolized the People of Israel from Old Testament times to today’s Israeli flag.
-The five-pointed Star of Solomon, David’s son, and David’s six pointed star, show up in stone at archaeology sites.
+The five-pointed Star of Solomon, David’s son, and David’s six-pointed star, show up in stone at archaeology sites.

 Scientists and Bible scholars have offered explanations for the “Star of Bethlehem.”
 The “Star” could have been a miracle sign, a miracle star, a supernova, a comet, or a conjunction of planets.
-If it was a one or more observable astronomical events, ancient records can supply some insight.
+If it was one or more observable astronomical events, ancient records can supply some insight.
 Ancient Chinese astronomy records are the best.
 But the appearance of something miraculous cannot be tested—or discounted, for that matter.

 Magi was the technical term for the Wise Men, a term with shadings of “magicians.”
 They probably came from Persia (modern-day Iran) to Bethlehem.
 Why would they do this?
-One possibility is that God used the Magis’ fascination with astrology to draw them to Judea.
+One possibility is God used the Magis’ fascination with astrology to draw them to Judea.
 In ancient astrology, the giant planet Jupiter was considered the “King’s Planet,” for it represented to the Romans the highest god and ruler of the universe: Marduk to the Babylonians and Zeus to the Greeks.
 In Hebrew Jupiter is called "Sedeq", meaning "righteousness", a term also used for the Messiah.

-Dr. Meier thinks it happened this way: The conjunctions from 7-6 B.C. altered the Wisemen to look for important developments in Palestine.
-Maybe some Jews living near the alerted them to Old Testament interpretations.
-The comet of 5 B.C. really emphasized this idea and set them on their way.
+The comet of 5 B.C. reinforced this idea that an important new King was arriving in Palestine.
+This set them on their way.
 The supernova of 4 BC appeared after they had stopped in Jerusalem and spoken to suspicious King Herod.
 Dr. Meier believes that Jesus might have been born in the winter of 5-4 B.C.
 He has been to the Holy Land many times and has asserted that shepherds do, indeed, stay out "watching their flocks by night", even in Judean winters.

 On December 21, 2020, Jupiter and Saturn appeared closer in Earth’s night sky than they have since 1226 A.D.
 They were not fully joined, though.
 Jupiter and Saturn sat just 0.1 degrees apart, or a mere one-fifth the width of the Moon, as the Moon appears to us.
-They did look quite close, though, to the naked eye.
+They did look quite near, though, to the naked eye.

 December 21st was also the Winter Solstice in the Northern Hemisphere.
 This was the first day of winter and the longest night of the year.
 The Northern Hemisphere is tilted away from the Sun at this time.
 This has nothing to do with how close or far we are from the Sun.
 In fact, we’re slightly closer to the Sun in January than at any other time of the year!